By Cindy L. Rodriguez

 The Winter Conference of the Society of Children’s Book Writers and Illustrators in New York is kind of like a massive family reunion, with all 1,000+ people having a love of children’s literature in their blood.
 It’s very cool for me to break away from my full-time day job as a middle school teacher and attend this annual gathering of creative people who all want to be published or work in some capacity with kid lit.
 While this love of children’s literature is the common denominator at the conference, the attendants are diverse people with myriad interests.
 Because of this, my ears naturally perk up when speakers address diversity in publishing.

-The SCBWI did not have a specific panel or break-out session dedicated to diversity in children’s publishing, but speakers included Raul Colón, Shadra Strickland, Jack Gantos, and Nikki Grimes, and this year’s folder was covered with beautiful artwork by David Diaz.
+The SCBWI did not have a specific panel or break-out session dedicated to diversity in children’s publishing, but speakers included Raul Colón, Shadra Strickland, Jack Gantos, and Nikki Grimes.
 Also, the topic of diversity popped up throughout the conference as writers, illustrators, and editors offered great advice about craft.

 During her Saturday session, Anica Rissi, an executive editor at Katherine Tegen Books, outlined seven essential things to remember about writing contemporary fiction.

 - Just do it: write regularly.
 Make time for this in your life.
 Be fierce in protecting your writing time.